Hero Background

 AARP Term Life Insurance

 Unlike whole life insurance, term life insurance only covers for a fixed period, usually 10 to 30 years.
-Term life policies usually have large death benefits; AARP term life insurance ranges up to $150,000, but other providers offer term life coverage up to $1 million.
-Term life benefits are so large because these policies are normally used by young adults to cover loss of income in case of death.
+Term life policies usually have large death benefits; AARP Term Life Insurance ranges up to $150,000, but other providers offer term life coverage up to $1 million.
+They are so large because young adults use these policies to cover income loss upon their death.

 A major benefit of term life insurance is that these policies usually have low monthly premiums.
-However, unlike most term life insurance providers, AARP doesn’t offer level term life insurance.
-Unlike level policies, which have fixed premium rates throughout their terms, AARP term life rates rise every five years, eliminating one of the main benefits of term life insurance.
+However, unlike most term life insurance providers, AARP doesn’t offer level term life insurance, a policy whose premiums are fixed.
+Every five years, your AARP Term Life Insurance policy’s rate will increase, eliminating one of the main benefits of term life insurance.

-Plus, most seniors don’t qualify for the lowest term life insurance rates due to unfavorable medical underwriting requirements.
+Plus, most seniors don’t qualify for the lowest term life insurance rates because of unfavorable medical underwriting requirements.
 Unlike whole life insurance, the policy can expire before you die, and if it does, neither you nor your beneficiaries receive any benefit.

 Because of these limitations, term life is rarely the best option for seniors.
 Burial insurance offers more stability, permanent coverage, and consistent pricing.